DSI SANDWICH BELT HIGH ANGLE CONVEYORS AVAILABLE FOR LAND AND SEA

 The Port of Adelaide is the main port in South Australia.
 It works with a range of outbound mining cargoes including: limestone, metals and scrap metal, iron-ore, iron and steel, mineral sands, mineral concentrates, cement and cement clinker.
 It also transfers materials such as grains and woodchips.

 FIRST DSI ADDER SNAKE

-The mobile shiploader set the stage for DSI to supply their Sandwich Belt high angle conveyor at the Yara Sluiskil shiploader upgrade in the Netherlands.
+The mobile shiploader set the stage for DSI to supply their a Sandwich Belt high angle conveyor at a shiploader upgrade project.

 The solution was to employ the DSI Adder Sandwich Belt high angle design, using a lighter construction belt that can be wrapped around a smaller tail pulley.
 To accomplish the high angle lift, the DSI Adder Snake swallows the narrow conventional belt, along with its material, into the two wider sandwich belts, allowing the material to enter the sandwich belts with minimal disturbance.
 It does this without the energy loss and additional equipment required for a standard transfer.

 The concept of the DSI Adder Snake, invented by DSI’s vice president, Marc dos Santos, was inspired by a very different application, elevating material from under large storage domes.
 The use of this technology extends to a wide variety of applications, including marine terminals, stacker/reclaimers, and long overland systems.